Tsuna-mi/meanjs-template/README.md

 ## Running the Project ##

-To run the application, some initial setup required:
+To run the application, some initial setup is required:

 ### Install Node ###